eyaget/academic-kickstart2/content/project/IIoT-Security/index.md

 summary: In this project, we secure resource-constrained IoT devices against a wide-range of security concerns.
 In particular, we work on lightweight multi-factor authenticated key exchange schemes to establish secure communication channels in the IIoT network.
 tags:
 - IoT Security
-- IIOT Security
+- IIoT Security
-- AKE
+- Authenticated Key Exchange
 date: "2022-10-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).